yeongseok94/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image2]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because this is not actually German ones.
+These signs are Korean ones which have similar shapes but different fonts and thicker outer red rim.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).